George H. Brown (North Carolina judge): Personal life

 Brown married Laura E. Ellison Lewis on December 17, 1874, in Washington.
 She was the daughter of Eliza A (née Tripp) and Henry Ellison, a turpentine dealer and former sheriff of Beaufort County.
 The couple did not have any children.

 Brown was a lifelong member of St. Peter's Episcopal Church in Washington.
 He was fond of horses and horse races.
 Brown and his wife left funds to Washington for a new library building.
 Because of supply shortages caused by World War II, the town renovated Brown's former home at 122 Van Norden Street as an interim library until 1954.

 In the spring of 1919, Brown became ill with influenza and spent time recovering in a sanatorium.
 While on his annual vacation to Asheville in August 1925, Brown had problems with his vision and saw an oculist.
 This problem impacted his reading, and his physical health began to decline.
 In late November 1926, Brown became ill with influenza while in Hendersonville.
 He was taken to the hospital in Washington, remaining there for several days.
 Although he returned to his home, he never recovered and was feeble in body and mind.
 On February 20, 1926, The News & Observer reported that Brown was in "poor health."

 On March 16, 1926, Brown died of pneumonia at his home in Washington.
 His funeral was held at St. Peter's Episcopal Church.
 He was buried in a family plot at Oakdale Cemetery in Washington.
 After Brown's death, a revised will that he wrote in January 1926 was contested; the courts ruled that he lacked testamentary capacity at the time of this revision.
 The case pitted Brown's widow against his nieces and nephews, with the latter claiming the new will left them Brown's estate.
-Brown had made successful investments, leaving an estate of around $300,000.
+Brown had made successful investments, leaving an estate of around $300,000 ($ in today's money).